DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-30-assigning-applications-to-users.md

 ### Application list

-If an application is assigned to one or more users, their names appear on the application card after the words ‘Assigned to:’
+If an application is assigned to one or more users, their names appear on the application card after the words ‘Assigned to’.

 There is no ‘assigned to’ line if the application is not assigned to anyone.